Allocating Common-Value Goods: Model

 \section{Model}

 The state space is binary, $\omega\in \{-1,+1\}$, with each state occurring with probability $1/2$.
 There are finitely many agents, indexed by $i\in \{1,\dots,n\}$, each with unit demand.
-Each agent who receives a good obtains payoff $\omega$ and $0$ otherwise.
+Each agent who receives a good obtains payoff $\omega$, and $0$ otherwise.

-Each agent $i$ has a \textit{private signal}, which is a random variable whose distribution may depend on the state.
-Assume that each agent draws her private signal according to a common state-contingent distribution $\mF_{\omega}\in \Delta(S)$ for some signal space $S$.\footnote{Assuming that every agent faces a common signal distribution is purely for simplification.
-In the main section, we show that the main theorems do not rely on this assumption at all.} Private signals are independently drawn conditional on state.
-Denote by $\mF=[\mF_{-1}+\mF_{+1}]/2$ the unconditional distribution.
+Each agent $i$ has a \textit{private signal}, which is a random variable whose distribution may depend on the state $\omega$.
+Assume that each agent draws her private signal from a common state-contingent distribution $\mF_{\omega}\in \Delta(S)$ on some signal space $S$.
+Private signals are conditionally independent given the state, but are ex ante correlated.
+Let $\mF=[\mF_{-1}+\mF_{+1}]/2$ be the unconditional distribution.

-Given a realization of private signal $s_{i}$, agent $i$ forms a \textit{private belief} $\mP[\omega=+1|s_{i}]$.
-Since private signals are conditionally independent across agents, it is without loss of generality to relabel each private signal by its induced private belief, i.e., $s_{i}=\mP[\omega=+1|s_{i}]$.
-Under this normalization, $\mF_{\omega}\in\Delta([0,1])$ is the conditional distribution of private beliefs.
+Given a realization of private signal $s_{i}$, agent $i$ forms a \textit{private belief} about high state $\mP[\omega = +1 \mid s_{i}]$.
+Since private signals are conditionally independent across agents, it is without loss of generality to relabel each private signal by its induced private belief, that is, $s_{i} = \mP[\omega = +1 \mid s_{i}]$.
+Then, note that $s_{i}$ must have mean equal to the prior $1/2$.
+Under this normalization, $\mF_{\omega} \in \Delta([0,1])$ is the conditional distribution of private beliefs.

-We impose two standard assumptions in the literature on observational learning and mechanism design.
+We impose two standard assumptions from the mechanism design literature.
 First, we assume that each conditional distribution $\mF_{\omega}$ is mutually absolutely continuous and admits a density $f_{\omega}$.
 Then, the unconditional distribution $\mF$ also admits a density, which we denote by $f$.
-Second, assume that the support of $f$ is a (non-singleton) interval $[\underline{s},\overline{s}]\subset [0,1]$ and that $f$ is differentiable with a continuous and bounded derivative $df/ds_{i}$ on its support.\footnote{Formally, we require that $df/ds_{i}$ be continuous and there exist a constant $c\in \mR$ such that $|df(s_{i})/f(s_{i})|\leq c$ for all $s_{i}$ in the support.} Whether the interval is closed does not play a role.
+Second, we assume that the support of $f$ is a non-singleton interval $[\underline{s},\overline{s}] \subset [0,1]$, and that $f$ is differentiable on its support with a continuous and bounded derivative $df/ds_{i}$.\footnote{Formally, we require that the derivative $df/ds_{i}$ be continuous and that there exist a constant $c\in \mR$ such that $|df(s_{i})/ds_{i}|\leq c$ for all $s_{i}$ in the support.} Whether the interval is closed does not play an essential role.

-In our study, the likelihood ratio is often more convenient than working directly with posterior beliefs.
-For any event $E$ that is typically a subset of all profiles of private signals $[0,1]^{n}$, the likelihood ratio is defined as
+In our study, the likelihood ratio is often more convenient to work with than posterior beliefs directly.
+For any event $E$, typically a subset of the set of all private-signal profiles $[0,1]^{n}$, the likelihood ratio is defined by